VrushankPatel/interview-matters/garbage-collection-algorithms/README.md

 Modern JVMs like G1, ZGC, and Shenandoah use concurrent and parallel techniques for low-pause GC.

+# Journey / Sequence

+## Generational GC Cycle

+1. **Allocation**: New objects created in Eden space.
+2. **Minor GC**: When Eden fills, live objects copied to Survivor space; dead objects discarded.
+3. **Aging**: Objects surviving multiple Minor GCs are aged and may be promoted to Old Generation.
+4. **Major GC**: When Old Generation fills, full collection using Mark-Sweep-Compact; may include Full GC.

 # Real-world Examples & Use Cases

 - **E-commerce Platforms**: Use G1 GC for balanced throughput and latency during peak sales.